 Ultrafast Fibre Broadband

-As you may know the Government has launched the Rural Gigabit Broadband Voucher Scheme for both businesses and home owners to help provide fast Broadband in the rural areas.
+As you may know the Government launched the Rural Gigabit Broadband Voucher Scheme for both businesses and home owners to help provide fast Broadband in rural areas.

-These vouchers are being provided by the Department for Digital, Culture, Media & Sport to Community Fibre Partnerships and are offering £1,500 per residential property.
-In addition Kent County Council are able to provide an additional £1,000 if necessary.
-If you run a business from your property as either an SME or sole trader with a Unique Tax Reference (UTR), you may qualify for a £3,500 voucher.
-The company address may be elsewhere as long as you work or operate your business from home.
+These vouchers are being provided by the Department for Digital, Culture, Media & Sport to Community Fibre Partnerships and are offering £1,500 per residential property and if you run a business from your property as either an SME or sole trader with a Unique Tax Reference (UTR), you may qualify for a £3,500 voucher.
+Click here to check if your postcode is included in our scheme.